mikegoodstadt/hhrr2-app/README.md

 Individual Department and Employee views are avaible by clicking on the view icon in the right-hand Actions column.
 In the header of this column is a button to add new records.
 Filtering by date can be performed by clicking the filter icon next to the column header and selecting a date.

 The Actions column also provides icon linking to edit and delete dialogs.
-Data records can be added or modified by the generic EditorReactiveComponent using Reactive Forms.
+Data records can be added or modified by the generic EditorComponent using Reactive Forms.
 (Another example of the editor is included which uses Template-Driven forms.)

 The Department and Emplyee Models extend a common RecordModel as Classes (as opposed to Interfaces) to provides a single source for both for Type definition, checking and defaults.
 Validation is performed in the form with the relevant error messages shown below the erroneous field.